Philadelphia Sexual Orientation and Gender Identity Discrimination Lawyers

 In addition to protecting workers from sexual orientation discrimination, some state and local governments also specifically prohibit discrimination in the workplace based on gender identity.
 In 2006, New Jersey expanded the existing prohibitions in its Law Against Discrimination (NJLAD) to make it unlawful for an employer to refuse to hire, to discharge, or to otherwise discriminate against employees or applicants on the basis of their gender identity or expression.
 The statute defines “gender identity or expression” as “having or being perceived as having a gender related identity or expression whether or not stereotypically associated with a person’s assigned sex at birth.”
 The amendment, which codified the 2001 New Jersey Superior Court, Appellate Division ruling in Enriquez v.
 West Jersey Health Systems, treats gender identity or expression as separate from sexual orientation, which is also a protected characteristic under the LAD.

-At any given time, many municipal and county governments in Pennsylvania, New Jersey and Delaware are in the process of reviewing and possibly adopting such ordinances to protect against sexual orientation discrimination.
-If you are experiencing disparate treatment at your place of employment based on your sexual orientation or gender identity in Philadelphia, Pittsburgh, Cherry Hill, Camden, Wilmington or any other Pennsylvania, New Jersey or Delaware city, contact Sidney L. Gold and Associates and his team of experienced New Jersey employment lawyers to learn more about your rights and remedies.
+At any given time, many municipal and county governments in Pennsylvania and New Jersey are in the process of reviewing and possibly adopting such ordinances to protect against sexual orientation discrimination.
+If you are experiencing disparate treatment at your place of employment based on your sexual orientation or gender identity in Philadelphia, Pittsburgh, Cherry Hill, Camden, or any other Pennsylvania or New Jersey city, contact Sidney L. Gold and Associates to learn how his team of experienced New Jersey employment lawyers to learn more about your rights and remedies.

 Along with all possible sexual orientation or gender identity discrimination claims under federal, state or local protections, you may also have recourse against your employer and co-workers under other examples of discrimination in the workplace, employment law or workplace torts:

 - Invasion of Privacy